 - Check compatibility.
 Use plugins to scan your themes and plugins for compatibility with the newer PHP version and identify any conflicts before upgrading.

-- Update via hosting panel.
+- Update via the hosting panel.
 Most hosting providers allow you to change the PHP version through their control panel.
 This is usually a straightforward process, but always consult your host’s documentation or support team if needed.

 - Test after upgrading.
 Thoroughly test your site to ensure all functionalities work correctly.